pulumi/docs/content/blog/deploying-netlify-cms-on-aws/index.md

 const aRecord = createAliasRecord(config.targetDomain, cdn);
 ```

 ---

 Now that we have finished implementing the infrastructure of deploying.
-After setting the AWS configuration we could run `pulumi up` to execute the Pulumi code to deploy this on AWS.
+After setting the AWS configuration we can run `pulumi up` to execute the Pulumi code to deploy this on AWS.
 However, there is a more convenient way to do so.

 ## Github Workflow (Optional)

 Github Workflow adopts the Continuous Delivery/Integration concept and specifies a series of steps to run and deploy the program.
-We could take advantage of it with our CMS.
+We can take advantage of it with our CMS.

 Under the `.github/workflow` we have implemented the workflow that we described above.
 The sixth step "Assume Role" is for people who had an AWS IAM user access token and want to assume the role of admin in one of AWS account, then the code in `./scripts/assume-role.sh` contains a great function to assume a role in the AWS account.

 In the workflow, multiple Github Secret are referred to as `${{ secrets.ACCESS_TOKEN }}` where `ACCESS_TOKEN` is any Github secret.
-We could specify the secret inside the project setting of Github.
+We can specify the secret inside the project setting of Github.

 ![Github Secrets Settings](./github-secrets.jpg)

-`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` is the IAM user tokens. `IAM_ROLE_ARN` and `EXTERNAL_ID` is the information for the role that we would like to assume. `PULUMI_ACCESS_TOKEN` is required for the automatic process and could be generated by clicking the blue button "New Access Token" on the Settings of https://app.pulumi.com
+`AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` is the IAM user tokens. `IAM_ROLE_ARN` and `EXTERNAL_ID` is the information for the role that we would like to assume. `PULUMI_ACCESS_TOKEN` is required for the automatic process and can be generated by clicking the blue button "New Access Token" on the Settings of [Pulumi console](https://app.pulumi.com)

 ![Pulumi Tokens](./pulumi-token.jpg)